The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 This board approves or rejects treatments using a formula that divides the cost of the treatment by the number of years the patient is likely to benefit.

-Treatments for younger patients are more often approved than treatments for diseases that affect the elderly like osteoporosis.
+Treatments for younger patients are more often approved than treatments for diseases that affect the elderly, like osteoporosis.

-For example, in 2006, a UK health board decreed that elderly patients with macular degeneration, and it's trouble with their vision, had to wait until they went blind in one eye before they could get a costly new drug to save the other eye.
+For example, in 2006, a UK health board decreed that elderly patients with macular degeneration, and trouble with their vision, had to wait until they went blind in one eye before they could get a costly new drug to save the other eye.

 It took almost three years of public protest before the board reversed its decision.